ginacassin/Github-Analytica/README.md

 - **Top 15 languages:** obtains the top 15 languages used in GitHub repositories.
 - **Top 5 licenses**: obtains the top 5 open-source licenses used in GitHub repositories.
+- **Master vs main**: obtains the number of repositories that use the master branch vs the main branch as a head branch.

 ## How to run
 ### Local